pvyver/pvyver.github.io/docs/_posts/2026-05-26-microsoft-entra-workload-identities.markdown

 - 🎯 Difficulty tracking and auditing access patterns
 - ⚠️ Increased risk of credential compromise
 - 🚨 Limited ability to detect and respond to breaches

+These challenges highlight why traditional credential management approaches are inadequate for modern cloud security.

 ## Core Capabilities: Taking Control